-Your role, and the way your organization works, affects the way you collaborate on projects.
-You may work alone; you may share maps, data, or entire projects with your colleagues; or you may work with colleagues on the same projects.
+Your role and the way your organization works affect the way you collaborate on projects.
+You may work alone; you may share maps, data, or projects with your colleagues; or you may work with colleagues on the same projects.

 - You work mainly alone.
 You create and save projects on your own computer.

 - You work with others on the same projects that are stored on a network drive.

 - You and your colleagues work on different projects, but your projects use a common template for consistency in maps, layouts, and other items.